ipfs-inactive/docs/content/guides/examples/config.md

 #### API
 The API address is the address that the daemon will serve the http API from.
-This API is used to control the daemon through the command line, or simply via curl if youre feeling adventurous.
+This API is used to control the daemon through the command line, or simply via curl if you're feeling adventurous.
 You should ensure that this address is not dialable from outside of your machine, or other potentially malicious parties may be able to send commands to your ipfs daemon.